DiRAC-Training/FM001-Bash-command-line/_episodes/03-files.md

 {: .language-bash}

-## Creating and Editing Text Files
+## Creating and editing text files

 When working on an HPC system, we will frequently need to create or edit text files.
 Text is one of the simplest computer file formats, defined as a simple